rischanlab/ubiClass_FinalReport/README.md

 The aim of this class is to implement previouse works from our lab with different dataset.

-And This project is my final report for this class
+This project is my final report for this class.

 The content of this project can be seen directly in this project and you can access the source code in directory source code.

 All of work in this project coded by using R language.

 If you need some reference just follow this link http://rischanlab.github.io/